opencost/opencost-website/blog/2026-07-01-opencost-llmd-inference-cost/index.md

 The integration uses metrics already present in an llm-d deployment: token throughput from vLLM (`vllm:prompt_tokens_total`, `vllm:generation_tokens_total`), GPU costs from OpenCost's existing allocation engine, and processing-time metrics that support separate cost calculations for input and output tokens.

-The result is a new set of inference cost metrics published to Prometheus and available via OpenCost's REST API and MCP server:
+The result is a new set of inference cost metrics published to Prometheus and available via OpenCost's REST API:

 | Metric | What it measures |
 |---|---|